-- 2.289 Where an e-mail or fax is sent instead of a letter then it can be allowed as a letter on normal principles.
+- 2.28 Where an e-mail or fax is sent instead of a letter then it can be allowed as a letter on normal principles.
 A printout of the e-mail or fax must be kept on file.
 No separate claim can be made for sending, for example, a hard copy of a letter sent by e-mail or fax because no extra preparation time is involved.
-The assessor may in his or her discretion allow an actual time charge for preparation which properly amount to attendances provided that the time taken has been recorded. - 2.2930 Routine e-mails or faxes received are not claimable as separate items, except in family cases where a charge may be made for a letter received.
-The same principle applies where the same e-mail or fax is copied to more than one recipient, i.e. only one item may be claimed for. - 2.301 Text messages may be claimed as short telephone calls or attendances paid at the hourly rate for the time reasonably incurred, under the same principles applying to telephone calls above. - 2.312 Where a provider responds to a notification sends a message on CCMS this is treated as equivalent to responding to sending an e-mail or letter from to the LAA and may be claimed as such.
+The assessor may in his or her discretion allow an actual time charge for preparation which properly amount to attendances provided that the time taken has been recorded. - 2.29 Routine e-mails or faxes received are not claimable as separate items, except in family cases where a charge may be made for a letter received.
+The same principle applies where the same e-mail or fax is copied to more than one recipient, i.e. only one item may be claimed for. - 2.30 Text messages may be claimed as short telephone calls or attendances paid at the hourly rate for the time reasonably incurred, under the same principles applying to telephone calls above. - 2.31 Where a provider sends a message on CCMS this is treated as equivalent to sending an e-mail or letter to the LAA and may be claimed as such.